thedigitalkern/jamdocs/docs/theme-configuration.md

 The **GST of 18% will be levied only on the PayPal™ fee**, **_not the purchase amount._** GST will be levied on the fees charged by PayPal™ to their customers, and not on the purchase amounts.
 A copy of the consolidated invoice will be sent to you at the end of every month.

-If you’re registered in a [**Special Economic Zone (SEZ) unit**](http://www.cbic.gov.in/htdocs-cbec/customs/cs-sez-botm "Special Economic Zone (SEZ) Unit - How to apply") _(external link)_, you’re eligible for GST exemption.
+If you’re registered in a [**Special Economic Zone (SEZ) unit**](http://www.cbic.gov.in/htdocs-cbec/customs/cs-sez-botm "Special Economic Zone (SEZ) Unit - How to apply"), you’re eligible for GST exemption.
 You may be eligible for refunds or set off the GST charged.
 For details, please consult your tax advisor.

 **Note:** _Will refunding a transaction also include a refund of the applicable taxes to the customer?_ **Yes,** when a refund is initiated, the tax applicable to that transaction will also be refunded.